-We're looking for volunteers willing to have a sophisticated navigation computer, communications transceiver and satellite antenna installed in their cars for two years.
-This equipment will suggest efficient travel routes considering congestion and road conditions in the communities listed at right.
-A screen in front of the dashboard will direct to each turn along your route.
+travel time, avoid congestion and reduce air pollution.
+We're looking for volunteers willing to have a sophisticated navigation computer, communications transceiver and satellite antenna Installed in their cars for two years.
+This equipment will suggest effident travel routes considering congestion and road conditions in the communities listed at right.
+Ascreen In front of the dashboard will direct to each turn along your route.
 We must recruit at least 3,000 drivers to test this system.

-If you are interested in testing the ADVANCE unit in your car for up to two years, and if the "screening statements" below all are true, complete this questionnaire (please print or type) and mail to: Recruitment Manager, ADVANCE, 120 W. Center Court, Schaumburg, IL 60195.
+If you are interested In testing the ADVANCEunit in your car for up to two years, and if the "screening statements" below all are true, complete this guestionnaire (please print or type) and Manager, ADVANCE, 120 W. Center Court Schaumburg, IL 60195.

-Arlington Heights
+ArlingtonHeights

 Barrington

 Barrington Hills

 Bensenville

 Buffalo Grove

 Chicago (NW side)

 Deerfield

 Deer Park

 Des Plaines

 Elk Grove Village

 Glenview

 Hanover Park

 Harwood Heights

-Hoffman Estates

-Inverness

-Itasca

-Kildeer

-Lake Zurich

-Lincolnshire

-Long Grove

-Medinah

-Morton Grove

-Mount Prospect

-Niles

-Norridge

-Northbrook

-Palatine

-Park Ridge

-Prospect Heights

-Riverwoods

-Rolling Meadows

-Roselle

-Rosemont

-Schaumburg

-Schiller Park

-South Barrington

-Streamwood

-Wheeling

-Wood Dale
+Hoffman Estates Palatine Inverness Itasca Kildeer Lake Zurich Lincolnshire Long Grove Medinah Morton Grove Mount Prospect Niles Norridge Northbrook

+Park Ridge Prospect Heights Rivenwoods Rolling Meadows Rosalie Rosemont Schaumburg Schiller Park SouthBarrington Streamwood Wheeling Wood Dale